indra-labs/indra/doc/whitepaper.md

 has definitely now failed to achieve for a large majority of internet users: location privacy.

-Indranet does not aim to compete with Tor for the use case of tunneling out to clear-net websites and services, the focus is on obscuring the source of traffic within decentralised, peer to peer protocols like Bitcoin, Lightning Network, Bittorrent, IPFS, and other similar, decentralised protocols.
+Indranet does not aim to compete with Tor for the use case of tunneling out to clear-net websites and services: the focus is on obscuring the source of traffic within decentralised, peer to peer protocols like Bitcoin, Lightning Network, Bittorrent, IPFS, and other similar, decentralised protocols.

 ## General Principles of Indranet Protocol